Sawors/desktops/README.md

 ## Hardware Configs
 Desktops is based on a **hardware config** system.
 Each combination of hardware you want to detect is defined in a `yaml` file named `components.yml`.
 These files will be loaded during the early detection of the hardware.

-The default location for hardware configs is `/usr/share/desktops/hardware/`, but other configs located in `<script directory>/hardware/` may be loaded if present.
+The default location for hardware configs is `/etc/desktops/hardware/`.

 ### File structure
 Each config consists of a directory containing a hardware description, and a few startup scripts.